rubysec/ruby-advisory-db/README.md

   patched versions of the Ruby library.

 ## Credits

-This database includes data from the [Open Source Vulnerability Database](http://www.osvdb.org/) developed by the Open Security Foundation (OSF) and its contributors.
+This database includes data from the [Open Source Vulnerability Database][OSVDB] developed by the Open Security Foundation (OSF) and its contributors.

 [rubygems.org]: https://rubygems.org/
 [CVE]: http://cve.mitre.org/